 The curiosity gap has gotten a bad reputation in the last decade or so.
 Viral news site Upworthy built a short-lived empire on it.
 Publishers’ Facebook headlines, in particular, abused this practice for years before the Almighty Algorithm decided to crack down.

 But it was over-used for a reason — it is deadly effective.

 In years of AB testing, I have never seen a curiosity gap subject line lose to a subject line that gave away the key information upfront.

 Now, this is not to say that every subject line you write should use the curiosity gap — far from it.
 Overused, it will annoy your readers.
 If the gaps aren’t sufficiently closed by the information the reader gets when he or she clicks through, you may see unsubscribes.

 But this is an extremely powerful tool.
 Perhaps the most powerful tool you have when it comes to writing email subject lines that get opened.

 - This surprising thing killed the cat (hint: It wasn’t curiosity!)

 - Science finds this is the perfect time to wake up

-- Jess Bezos just lost a ton of money.
+- Jeff Bezos just lost a ton of money.
 Like, you’ll never believe how much…

 You’re probably making this huge mistake in your email newsletter